 Felix Media Studio – Not just elegant or simple, but elegantly simple.
 These two words together say a lot, and this will resonate with the right crowd.
 Architects don't want to design a beautiful building only to have a huge display mounted crooked with cords everywhere.
 FMS clearly articulated in a few words they don't like that either.

-Differentiation is not all about you.
+Brand differentiation is not all about you.

 Differentiation is about identifying a set of competitive advantages you have, that your client values and sets you apart from competitors/alternatives, on which to build a position of strength in the market.
 Be the knife that cuts through the clutter.
 Make the competition irrelevant because you are meaningfully different and relevant from the prospect's point of view… the most important point of view.

 Here at Branding & Beyond, we help you discover what already exists in your firm and craft it into messaging that will help your prospects know why to choose you and feel confident in their choice.
 We want you to OWN a space in their mind, so you are their first choice to hire and refer to.